-- While the CTK curriculum offers substantial opportunity for personalization by individual teachers, each must adhere to its general format and ensure the delivery of each published lesson. - Per the CTK curriculum model, every effort should be made so that no family attend less than five (5) personal visits.
-The partnership shall make every effort to secure transportation services so that families can attend the final CTK visit to the child's school. - All personal visits are expected to be between 45 and 60 minutes in length.
-While there might be exceptions accounted for by lack of attention of the child, these should be infrequent.
+- While the CTK curriculum offers substantial opportunity for personalization by individual teachers, each must adhere to its general format and ensure the delivery of each published lesson. - Per the CTK curriculum model, every effort should be made so that no family receive less than five (5) visits.
+The partnership shall make every effort to secure transportation services so that families can attend the final CTK visit to the child's school.

 Note grant amendments may contain requirements for Service Delivery not outlined in Program Guidelines.
-An example is assuring Countdown teachers are children's soon-to-be kindergarten teacher or teaching assistant.
+An example, assuring Countdown teachers are children's soon-to-be kindergarten teacher or teaching assistant.